Gawron103/FakeGlucoseReadings/README.md

 - Flow
 - Unit Tests

 The client requested that for unit tests JUnit should be used along with MockK (a framework for mocking), while for instrumented and flow tests the Espresso framework should be used.
-In addition, each test should include a comment indicating what requirement it is testing.
+In addition, each test should include annotation indicating what requirement it is testing.

 ## Useful links ##
 [MockK](https://mockk.io/)